Avanade/DevOpsHOL/lab-5-ui-testing.md

 ## Tasks for UI Testing in the QA environment

-1. Add new file vsts.runsettings with "Copy to Output directory" set to "Copy always"
+1. Add new file vsts.runsettings with "Copy to Output directory" set to "Copy always".
+Notice the different value of the parameter.
+This is a token that will be replaced by an actual Url during the Release in VSTS.
     <details><summary>Click here to view the contents</summary>

     ```xml